gProSai/Bug-Detection-and-Fixing/Readme.md

 GEMINI_API_KEY=your_api_key_here
 ```

 > **Note:** The API key provided in the `.env` file is temporary and will be deleted or become non-functional after a certain period.
-If the API key expires, please contact the project maintainer for an updated key.

 ### 3. Installing Required Packages